 … so that real outages, due to the unsuccessful first and second check attempts, will be assessed as being two minutes too short.

-… and one could not retrospectively readjust the behaviour for short outages.
+… and one could not retrospectively readjust the behavior for short outages.

 The Short time intervals option is much more flexible and at the same time very simple.
 Simply define a length of time which must be exceeded before the states will be evaluated.